 “We’re Americans and going back to America.
 This is just unbelievable.”

 I couldn’t help myself.
+I laughed.
+Clearly, they weren’t used to tough airport security.
 I turned around to face them.

 “The United States just loves us.
 This is how it shows affection.”